 Surviving childhood sexual physical abuse is a good example.
 Young children have an innate sense that their adult caregivers are supposed to give them exactly what that name implies: caring, love, and protection.

-Kind of like when your GPS takes you down a dead-end street.
-Or when you leave information in your computer’s “RAM” memory because you can’t figure out where to save it on the hard drive.
+It’s like when you leave information in your computer’s “RAM” memory because you can’t figure out where to save it on the hard drive.
+You don’t see it, but it’s there.
+Lurking behind the screen.
+And with an accidental click of the wrong keys, it can suddenly re-appear on your screen.

 Blazing New Trails